How to Make a Cake

 Materials: How to Make a Cake

-We used THIS VERSION of our White Almond Sour Cream Cake Recipe (conventional creaming method)
+We used this White Almond Sour Cream Cake Recipe (which uses the conventional creaming method)

 Digital Scale (optional but helpful)